syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.MVC/installation/offline-installer/how-to-download.md

 1. You can evaluate our 30-day free trial by visiting the [Download Free Trial](https://www.syncfusion.com/downloads) page and select the ASP .
 NET MVC platform.

-2. After completing the required form or logging in with your registered Syncfusion account, you can download the ASP .
+2. After completing the required form or logging in with your registered Syncfusion<sup style="font-size:70%">&reg;</sup> account, you can download the ASP .
 NET MVC EJ2 trial installer from the confirmation page.
 (See the screenshot below)

     ![Trial Confirmation](images/trial-confirmation.PNG)

 3. With a trial license, only the latest version's trial installer can be downloaded.

-4. After downloading, the Syncfusion ASP .
-NET MVC - EJ2 trial installer can be unlocked using either the trial unlock key or the Syncfusion registered login credential.
+4. After downloading, the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP .
+NET MVC - EJ2 trial installer can be unlocked using either the trial unlock key or the Syncfusion<sup style="font-size:70%">&reg;</sup> registered login credential.
 More information on generating an unlock key can be found in [this](https://www.syncfusion.com/kb/8069/how-to-generate-unlock-key-for-essentials-studio-products) article.

 5. Before the trial expires, you can download the trial installer at any time from your registered account's [Trials & Downloads](https://www.syncfusion.com/account/manage-trials/downloads) page.
 (See the screenshot below)

     ![Start Trial download](images/start-trial-download-installer.png)

-6. Click the More Download Options (element 2 in above screenshot) button to get the Essential Studio ASP .
+6. Click the More Download Options (element 2 in above screenshot) button to get the Essential Studio&reg; ASP .
 NET MVC - EJ2 Offline trial installer which is available in EXE and ZIP format.

     ![Trial Download Offline Installer](images/start-trial-download-offline-installer.PNG)